-- At the moment your water reaches a rolling boil, remove pan from heat, cover and allow eggs to rest in the hot water for a total of 15 minutes.
+- At the moment your water reaches a rolling boil and you hear the eggs beginning to rumble in the pan, remove from the heat and cover the pan .
+Allow the eggs to rest in the hot water for:

-- After 15 minutes, immediately remove the eggs from the pan and add to an ice bath to stop the cooking.
+- After resting for the allotted time, immediately remove the eggs from the pan and add to an ice bath to stop the cooking.

-- Allow eggs cool remain in ice bath a minimum of 10 minutes before peeling.
+- Allow eggs to cool a minimum of 15 minutes before peeling.